-Volunteers are the backbone of Austin’s Place and it's mission.
-Without volunteers, Austin's Place cannot serve our community.
-Each evening and morning we have a volunteer driver and two volunteers who stay all night at the Shelter.
-Additional volunteers do laundry, solicit and retrieve donations, help with advertising, pray, and spread the word through the community.
-Volunteers are actively trained to better understand homelessness, which includes participating in activities to understand the emotional, psychological and social consequences of homelessness.
-Compassion and respect for the women we serve are characteristics we want to cultivate in our volunteers.
+Volunteers were the backbone of Austin’s Place and its mission while it was housed at Champaign First UMC.
+Without volunteers, Austin's Place could not have served our community for thirteen winter seasons.
+Each evening a volunteer driver and two volunteers who stayed overnight at the shelter served our guests.
+Additional volunteers did laundry, solicited donations, helped with advertising, prayed, and spread the word throughout the community.
+Volunteers were trained to better understand homelessness, which included understanding the emotional, psychological and social consequences of homelessness.